NeuroBeat

 • Research

-The Motor Domain controls movement, coordination, balance and timing.
+Move is the Motor Element that controls movement, coordination, balance and timing.
 It allows us to move smoothly and with confidence.
+In neuroscience this is referred to as Motor Function.

 Healthy motor function supports independence, physical confidence and injury prevention.
 Changes in motor control can affect everything from walking to fine hand movements.